Introduction

 • other data show that using an antihypertensive drug to target SBP < 160 mm Hg or 140 mm Hg may not be beneficial (MEDSCAPE)

-• monitor neurological status (NIHSS, GCS), search for complications
+• monitor neurological status (NIHSS, GCS) and search for complications

 • if bridging therapy with tPA was used:

-• monitor for bleeding (puncture, gingival, GIT, urogenital bleeding, etc.) → see protocol of IV thrombolysis
+• monitor for bleeding (puncture, gingival, GIT, urogenital bleeding, etc.) and angioedema → see protocol of IV thrombolysis

-• NG tube and central venous catheter must not be placed, and arterial puncture should not be performed for the first 24 h
+• NG tube and central venous catheter placement and arterial puncture should be avoided in the first 24 hours

-• IM injections should not be administered for approx. 1h after the tPA administration
+• IM injections should not be administered for ~ 1h after the thrombolysis initiation

-• CBC + coagulation tests (aPTT, TT, INR) at 6 and 12h, CBC+coagulation tests+metabolic panel the next day
+• check CBC + coagulation tests (aPTT, TT, INR) at 6 and 12 hours, CBC+coagulation tests+metabolic panel the next day

 Postprocedural antithrombotic medication

-• the antithrombotic regimen after the direct mechanical recanalization is not clearly defined in guidelines; there is no clear contraindication to ASA within 24h after dMT
+• the antithrombotic regimen after direct mechanical recanalization is not clearly defined in guidelines; there is no clear contraindication to ASA within 24 hours after dMT

 • in the ESCAPE trial, ASA 160 mg was administered immediately after the initial CT scan

-• with bridging therapy (IVT+MT), antiplatelet therapy, and mini-heparinization (as DVT prophylaxis) may be started after 24 h (after excluding hemorrhagic complications on CT) → see Intravenous thrombolysis
+• with bridging therapy (IVT+MT), antiplatelet therapy, and mini-heparinization (as DVT prophylaxis) may be started after 24 h (after the exclusion of hemorrhagic complications on CT) → see Intravenous thrombolysis

 • there is no standardized antithrombotic protocol for emergent stenting in thrombolyzed patients